How to Use Turo to Rent Out Your Car

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

 Not for me, though.
 And after you read this article, you too might decide to turn your car into a car rental business.

-I’ve done a couple of presentations, been on a few podcasts, and written some articles about how I have turned my car from a money pit into a money tree.
-From these appearances, I’ve received a lot of questions from a lot of people.
+I’ve done presentations, been on a few podcasts, and written some articles about how I have turned my car from a money pit into a money tree.
+Following these appearances, I received a wide array of questions from a lot of people.

 I understand that this exact tactic may not work in your current situation.
-I do hope that it will at least get yours wheels spinning so that you can find a way to turn your car into a side hustle that earns you extra money, too!
+But I do hope it will at least get your proverbial wheels spinning about how to turn your personal car into a side hustle that earns you extra money, too!

 Purchasing My Car

-After those three months, I realized that I did not have an “asset.”
-I had a job—a fairly low-paying one at that.
-So I stopped driving for Lyft and started focusing on other higher-paying activities, such as giving 110% to my 9 to 5 job at BiggerPockets.
+After those three months though, I realized that I didn’t have an “asset” so much as a job—and a fairly low-paying one at that.
+So I stopped driving for Lyft and started focusing on other, higher-paying activities, such as giving 110 percent to my 9-to-5 job at BiggerPockets.

-Lyft had served its purpose for me, and I was happy to move on with an extra $3,000, a better understanding of Denver, and a great cleaning crew.
+The ride-sharing app had served its purpose for me, and I was happy to move on with an extra $3,000, a better understanding of my home city, and picking up a great cleaning crew.

-I intentionally purchased my first property 1.5 miles from the office such that my primary method of transportation would be my bicycle or my feet.
+I intentionally purchased my first property 1.5 miles from the office so that my primary method of transportation would be my bicycle or my feet.
 Every single day, I would bike past my car in the drive.
-I thought, “It’s a shame that this car is just sitting there.
+I thought, “It’s a shame this car is just sitting there.
 How can I put it to work for me?
 Can I rent my car out to someone since I’m not using it?”

-This is exactly what I did with my Prius.
-Now, rather than just sitting there, it would provide me with a passive income stream.
+And that’s exactly what I did with my Prius.
+Now, rather than just sitting there underutilized, it would provide me with a passive income.

 - The car must be legally registered in any state but New York.
 Sorry, New Yorkers!
 (Go Sox!)